zotonic/zotonic/doc/ref/actions/action_dialog_delete_rsc.rst

 .. include:: meta-dialog_delete_rsc.rst

+Open a dialog to confirm the deletion of a :term:`resource`.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation